groverkaran/django-comments-tree/docs/settings.rst

  * ``allow_flagging``: Allow registered users to flag comments as inappropriate.
  * ``allow_feedback``: Allow registered users to like/dislike comments.
- * ``show_feedback``: Allow django-comments-xtd to report the list of users who liked/disliked the comment.
+ * ``show_feedback``: Allow django-comments-tree to report the list of users who liked/disliked the comment.
 The representation of each user in the list depends on the next setting :setting::`COMMENTS_XTD_API_USER_REPR`.

 An example use: